Navigate to content

 18.3.
 Data collection

 In 2014, the data were collected by using telephone interviews (CATI).
-Since 2015, the data were collected by using telephone (CATI) and computer-assisted personal interviews (CAPI).
-Starting from 2019, the data are collected by CATI, CAPI and computer-assisted web interviewing (CAWI).
-Survey fieldwork information system (VVIS) is used to manage and monitor data collection.
-The questionnaires and information about data submission are available on the website of Statistics Estonia in the section Questionnaires.
+Since 2015, the data were collected by telephone (CATI) and computer-assisted personal interviews (CAPI).
+Since 2019, the data are collected by CATI, CAPI and computer-assisted web interviewing (CAWI).
+Since 2020, the survey can be completed by phone (CATI) and online (CAWI).

 The data are collected with the official statistics monthly questionnaire “Tourism survey”.